kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

 Currently, the connection between an external solution and Kyma is always point-to-point.

 As the customers work with multiple Kyma clusters, they will benefit from extending the provisioning of Kyma client certificates.
 A central Connector Service would manage the provisioning of certificates for multiple Kyma clusters and connected clients.
 Such approach allows the users to control their entire Kyma ecosystem from a single, central point.
-Additionally, creating a central Connector Service enables the development of a central Application Registry.
-The central Application Registry can be used in a similar manner, serving multiple Kyma clusters and their connected external solutions.

 ## Goal